TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 6. Default Action: Choose the target group created and registered in Step 1: Configure your target group.
 7. Optional: Add a Tag: Include a tag to categorize your load balancer.
 Tag keys must be unique, allowing letters, spaces, numbers (in UTF-8), and special characters like + - = . _ : / @.
 Avoid leading or trailing spaces, and note that tag values are case-sensitive.
 8. Review Configuration: Assess your settings and select "Create load balancer."
 The system applies a few default attributes during creation, editable post-creation.
 Refer to Load balancer attributes for additional information.

+#### Step 4: Verify Your Load Balancer's Performance
+To check your load balancer, follow these steps: